-Some Simple Steps to Help Prevent Recency Bias
+Tips to Prevent Recency Bias Moving Forward

 - Seek an accurate picture of your financial assets and liabilities.
-Personal Capital’s free financial tools allow you to link all of your financial accounts, including your bank, investment, retirement, credit card accounts, and more to see all of your money in one place.
+Personal Capital’s free financial tools allow you to link all of your financial accounts, including your bank, investment, retirement, credit card accounts, cryptocurrency, and more to see all of your money in one place.
 Understanding exactly where you stand financially is a good first step to making sound portfolio decisions.

 - Set achievable financial goals based on your long-term needs.
 A good way to track your long-term goals is the Personal Capital Retirement Planner.
 It’s an easy-to-use calculator that will help you project your portfolio’s ability to reach your retirement spending goals.

-Keeping recency bias out of your investment decisions is difficult, but it’s not impossible.
+Keeping recency bias out of your investment decisions is challenging — but it’s not impossible.
 The next time you’re tempted to buy because the market is up, or sell because it’s down, ask yourself if those actions align with your overarching strategy.
-In the long run, you’ll likely be much better off by sticking to a good plan and not attempting to time your way around market movements.
+In the long run, you’ll likely be much better off sticking to a good plan and not attempting to time your way around market movements.